 Desktop browsing without the “search page” feature?
 Unthinkable!
 On mobile, it is now also super simple to find the content you’re looking for on a website: Open the Focus menu, select “Find in page” and enter your search term.
 Firefox Focus will immediately highlight any mention of your keyword or phrase on the site, including the count of instances.
 You can then use the handy arrow buttons to jump between the instances.

-“Find in page” applies to all kinds of websites, no matter if they’re optimised for mobile browsing or not.
+“Find in page” applies to all kinds of websites, no matter if they’re optimized for mobile browsing or not.
 Why are we pointing this out?
-Many users are still not completely comfortable browsing the web on their mobile devices because mobile, non-responsive versions of their favourite websites may not have the full range of features, are confusing or simply less appealing simplified versions of the desktop page, reduced to fit the smaller screen.
+Many users are still not completely comfortable browsing the web on their mobile devices because mobile, non-responsive versions of their favorite websites may not have the full range of features, are confusing or simply less appealing simplified versions of the desktop page, reduced to fit the smaller screen.
 As of today, Firefox Focus enables users to display the desktop page in such cases.
-Simply choose “request desktop page” in the browser menu to browse the more familiar desktop version of your favourite website.
+Simply choose “request desktop page” in the browser menu to browse the more familiar desktop version of your favorite website.

 Make Focus your own — with Custom Tabs and biometric access features

 Our intent with Firefox Focus is to give users the most comfortable browsing experience — by making them feel safe and protected, enabling them to enjoy intuitive navigation as well as an appealing design.
 A great example for how we ensure that is our support and continuous improvement of Custom Tabs.
-When opening links from some third-party apps, such as Twitter or Yelp, and when Focus is set as default browser on the respective device, Firefox Focus will display the corresponding page in the familiar look and feel of the original app, including menu colours and options.
+When opening links from some third-party apps, such as Twitter or Yelp, and when Focus is set as default browser on the respective device, Firefox Focus will display the corresponding page in the familiar look and feel of the original app, including menu colors and options.
 Now you can share this experience even faster with your friends.
 Just long press the URL to copy it to the clipboard for sharing or pasting elsewhere.
 Currently, this feature is available only to Android users.

-Unlock Firefox Focus via Touch or Face ID to add another layer of security to your private browsing experience
+Unlock Firefox Focus via Touch or Face ID to add another layer of security to your private browsing experience.

 A shout out to BlackBerry users